📊 Projekt

 Methods

-• Practice-oriented teaching and learning methods
+• Practice-oriented teaching and learning formats

 • Didactic support and educational technology assistance